va3c/va3c.github.io/sample-file-guidelines.md

 ## Other Nice things to Have

 * Series of models that have a theme
-	* five is a nice number
+	* Five is a nice number
 * University class projects
 * Examples from e-books